Recelis/DAL/notes/Software Engineering/System Design/System Design.md

 ### Partitioning

-This is when you partition one tyoe of data and store them in different load-balanced databases e.g. in old facebook this would be mit.facebook.com vs hardvard.facebook.com.
+This is when you partition one type of data and store them in different load-balanced databases e.g. in old facebook this would be mit.facebook.com vs harvard.facebook.com.
 However, it would be very difficult if you try to do something that would cross the partitions.

 ![Partitions](./Partitions.png)